 - Your child was bitten by an animal other than a vaccinated family pet.

 Rabies always is a concern when an animal bite occurs, so your family pets should be vaccinated against rabies to protect both parties.
 Stray dogs or cats may not have been given a rabies vaccine, and wild animals also may be rabies carriers.
 However, most children are bitten or scratched by family or neighbourhood pets.

-Our appreciation to Dr. Rene de Jongh of International SOS, an AEA Company who has contributed this article in response to a growing health threat faced by expatriates in Indonesia.
+Our appreciation to International SOS, an AEA Company who has contributed this article in response to a growing health threat faced by expatriates in Indonesia.

 If you have medical-related questions about living in Indonesia to ask of medical professionals, see Ask the Experts.